rfuzzo/MWSE/docs/source/types/mwseMCMTemplate.md

 ### `setCustomSearchHandler`
 <div class="search_terms" style="display: none">setcustomsearchhandler, customsearchhandler</div>

 This method assigns a custom search handler for the Template.
-This function should return true if this mod should show up in search results for given `searchText`.
+This function should return true if this mod should show up in search results for given `searchText` (it's in lowercase).

 ```lua
 myObject:setCustomSearchHandler(callback)